SparseDFF: Sparse-View Feature Distillation for One-Shot Dexterous Manipulation: Experiments

 \paragraph{Beyond grasping}

-Our framework extends beyond grasping, demonstrating versatility in various hand-object interactions. \cref{fig:results_pet} illustrates two distinct interaction scenarios with toy animals, highlighting the adaptability of our method.
-On the left, the interaction involves caressing the head of a Monkey toy, showcased in different body poses.
-In the demonstration, the Monkey is lying on the table with its arms stretched straight, while in the test scenes, it is depicted hugging a BigBear with its arms, adapting to the new interaction scenario seamlessly.
-On the right, the interaction is focused on patting the toys on their butts.
-This action is demonstrated on the Monkey in the source scene, and in the target scenes, it is generalized to the SmallBear, whether it is alone or placed in a context surrounded by other objects, emphasizing the method's capability to adapt to varying scenarios.
+Our framework's capabilities extend beyond simple grasping to encompass a variety of hand-object interactions. \cref{fig:results_pet} depicts two distinct scenarios involving interactions with toy animals, demonstrating our method's adaptability.
+In \cref{fig:results_pet1}, the interaction entails caressing the head of a Monkey toy in various poses.
+The initial demonstration features the Monkey lying flat with its arms outstretched, while in subsequent tests, it adapts to hugging a BigBear, seamlessly adjusting to this new context. \cref{fig:results_pet2} focuses on patting the butts of the toys.
+This action, demonstrated on the Monkey, is successfully generalized to the SmallBear in various settings, highlighting our method's ability to adapt to different scenarios and object interactions.